jerryowusu/final-capstone-frontend/README.md

 ## Description 🏗️

 This is a car rental website that allows you to view a variety of cars and book them at different rates.
 User can see all models and model details and rerve car.
+You can also delete the cars you don't want to make space for new ones.

 ## API link